GRV96/commitfetch/README.md

 **`GitHubCredentials`**

 This class contains the name of a GitHub user and authentication tokens that they own.
 It helps making authenticated requests to the GitHub API.
+Each token allows 2000 requests per hour.

 **`RepoIdentity`**